Deconstructing Our Culture of Violence

 Jacques Verduin is a subject matter expert on mindfulness, restorative justice, emotional intelligence, and transforming violence.
-A father, community organizer, and teacher, he directs "Insight-Out" which helps prisoners and challenged youth create the personal and systemic change to transform violence and suffering into opportunities for learning and healing.
+A father, community organizer, and teacher, he is the founder of GRIP (Guiding Rage Into Power), which helps prisoners and challenged youth create the personal and systemic change to transform violence and suffering into opportunities for learning and healing.
 In this first of two posts, Jacques shares insights about the roots of violence in our culture.
 In part two, "The Wisdom of Cherishing Sentient Beings Everywhere," he suggests ways we can begin to address the causes of violence.

 There is a profound alienation happening in the country that reminds me of a Navaho saying that describes a criminal as “a person who acts as if they have no relatives.”
 The degree of alienation that exists in our culture is such that certain people lash out as a way to express the isolation they’re feeling.
 When we examine mass shooters, for example, we find they have a lot in common.
 Reading the descriptions of their lives, we begin to see how they’re not connected to others in ways that create meaning in their lives; they’re overwhelmingly white and young loners (between 11- and 16-years-old); they look for extreme ideologies to express their frustration and their anger about feeling like misfits; and they use violence as a way to express their pain.
 In this vacuum, mass shootings have become a phenomenon that feeds on its own history.
 Many of the shooters consider their predecessors as heroes and icons, as malcontents with a deep aversion they wish to emulate.
 So let’s ask, are we initiating these kids—our kids—into adulthood in a meaningful way?

 “We fear violence less than our own feelings," Jim Morrison said.
 "Personal, private, solitary pain is more terrifying than what anyone else can inflict.”